Twitter Could Sue Elon Musk Over Breach Of Acquisition Contract

 CNBC reports that, even though Elon Musk said he is still committed to acquiring Twitter, he could bail given “the losses he is incurring on paper with regard to his Tesla Inc (NASDAQ:TSLA) equity ownership.”

-Shares of Tesla are down about 24% over the last month.7 Manufacturing Stocks That Will Overcome Current Difficulties
+Shares of Tesla are down about 24% over the last month.7 Metaverse Stocks That May Go Out of This World

 .